 Then how to create greater diversity in your supply chain?

-However, I am an example that the first step to diversity (and access to this top talent) is really supporting mobility.
+However, I am an example that the first step to diversity (and access to this top talent) is to really support mobility.

-As a Pathway Operations Manager I have been moving between Fulfillment Centers, assignments, cities and countries every 5-7 months.
-Within my first 2 years in Amazon I had supported a new FC launch, rebuilt inbound operations in another one, and managed changes in teams of up to 800 associates.
+As a Pathway Operations Manager, I have been moving between Fulfillment Centers, assignments, cities, and countries every 5-7 months.
+Within my first 2 years at Amazon, I supported a new FC launch, rebuilt inbound operations in another one, and managed changes in teams of up to 800 associates.

 All this while already having responsibility for the family.
 Two kids.
-The first at age of four.
+The older at the age of four.
 The second was just one year old at that time.
-I went through quite an ordeal and I was able to extract a real supply chain manager survival guide out of it.
+I went through quite an ordeal and I was able to extract a real supply chain manager survival guide from it.

 Nonetheless, Amazon Pathway Programme strategy also played a role.
 Pathways are like special forces.
-When I applied description on the public website stated:
+When I applied, the description on the public website stated:

 “program is seeking determined, high potential people that are ready to tackle challenges head on and grow into Amazon’s next General Managers, Directors and VPs.
 Talented individuals are crystallized into leaders through crucible experiences.”

-On one hand, working in Amazon requires a lot from Pathways.
+On the one hand, working at Amazon requires a lot from Pathways.
 On the other, they are competitively compensated with base salary & options for company stock as well as supported by extensive relocation packages.

 Sounds expensive from the company perspective?

 Ask yourself what’s more expensive from the business point of view.
 Placing (temporarily) one or two such managers in a new site.
-Or delaying rural warehouse capacity increase from 9 to 11 mln units weekly.
+Or delaying capacity increase of a rural warehouse from 9 to 11 million units weekly.

-This is also an important insight that I gained first-hand while working in Amazon.
+This is also an important insight that I gained first-hand while working at Amazon.

 Amazon is a really good place to be.
 Of course, as long your approach to work and life is compatible.
 In case you indeed like to: